 - Use Notepad++ or something similar to edit the vSphere.json file.
 It will look something like below.

-In the InfoLevel area you can see above all the 2’s that I changed from 3 – and went from 114 pages to 9.
-Also notice the 0’s as I do not have NSX or SRM.
+In the InfoLevel area you can see above all the 3’s.
+You can change them to 2 and that will make a big difference in document size.
 You can change the number to what works for you and save the json file and the next run of the script will use the new values.

 This should get you going, but if you have questions or comments let me know.